Skip to main content

 Back to Blogs

-uPVC vs Wooden Windows and Doors: Which Is Better for Indian Homes?
+uPVC vs Wooden Windows and Doors: The Ultimate Indian Guide

 uPVC and wooden windows are common choices for Indian homes.
 Wooden windows offer a traditional and natural appearance, while uPVC windows provide better durability, weather resistance, and low maintenance.
 For modern homes in India, uPVC windows are often preferred because they are termite-proof, energy efficient, and more cost-effective over time.